zliucr/zliucr.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. candidate at Department of Electronic and Computer Engineering, The Hong Kong University of Science and Technology supervised by [Prof. Pascale Fung](http://www.ee.ust.hk/~pascale/).
-Few years ago, I completed my Bachelor in Computer Science at Institut Teknologi Bandung.
+I am Zihan Liu.
+Currently, I am a Ph.D. candidate at Department of Electronic and Computer Engineering, The Hong Kong University of Science and Technology supervised by [Prof. Pascale Fung](http://www.ee.ust.hk/~pascale/) in [Center of AI Research](https://caire.ust.hk/).
+I received Bachelor Degree from Zhejiang University in 2018.

-My current research interests lie primarily in the area of the Natural Language Understanding, Multilingual, Cross-lingual, Code-Switching, Dialogue, and Speech.
+My current research interests are cross-lingual adaptation, cross-domain adaptation, few-shot learning, and dialogue systems.

-Feel free to contact me via email.
+Please feel free to contact me.